- Hang out with friends semi-regularly

 This project was a lot of fun.
 It was great to eat good food in good company.
 I particularly liked the structured method of evaluating experiences.
 Without a discrete scoring system it would have been hard to compare one place to another.
 It was also interesting to see how our ratings and rankings varied from those of the Oregonian.
 Maybe the burger quality varies from time to time or maybe our tastes and methods are different from their reviewers.

 For me, the best burger I found was at Rock Creek Corner.
-Helvatia Tavern was a close second.
-When you include the other factors such as sides, service, atmosphere, drinks, etc. I think the Helvatia Tavern was the best.
+Helvetia Tavern was a close second.
+When you include the other factors such as sides, service, atmosphere, drinks, etc. I think the Helvetia Tavern was the best.

 Unfortunately, I did not participate in outings to some of the other top spots, such as Killer Burger and Red Coach.
 Based on my fellow researcher’s ratings, I will surely check them out on my own.
 Big thanks to Howard for organizing this caper and for doing such a great job with the web publishing.